Prof Khosrow Adeli, IFCC President

 - Internationally recognized for outstanding contributions to clinical chemistry research, education, and service

-- Prominent researcher with >500 peer-reviewed articles and invited presentations, and >22,800 PubMed citations to published work
+- Prominent researcher with >600 peer-reviewed articles and abstracts, with >27,000 citations to published work, and many invited presentations

 - Chair, IFCC Communications and Publications Division (2013 - 2018)